 - Distance Education

 The first ever demand for higher education in Madras Presidency was voiced forth in a public address to The Right Honourable Lord John Elphinstone G.C.H., Governor of Madras signed by 70,000 native inhabitants when the Governor in Council was contemplating "some effective and liberal measures for the establishment of an improved system of national education".
-This public petition which was presented by the then Advocate General, Mr. George Norton on 11.11.1839 pressed the need for an english college in the city of Madras following this, Lord Elphinstone evolved a plan for the establishment of a Central Collegiate Institution or a 'University';.
+This public petition which was presented by the then Advocate General, Mr. George Norton on 11.11.1839 pressed the need for an English College in the city of Madras.
+Following this, Lord Elphinstone evolved a plan for the establishment of a Central Collegiate Institution or a 'University'.
 This University had twin Departments (1) High School for the cultivation of English literature, regional language, philosophy and science, (2) College providing instruction in the higher branches of literature, philosophy and science.

 The description of the Coat of Arms of the University of Madras as designed in 1857 and now being followed is as follows:

-"Argent on a Mount issuant from the basement a Tiger passant proper, on a Chief Sable, a Pale Or, thereon, between two Elephants heads couped of the field, a lotus flower leaved and slipped of the third, together with this motto Doctrina Vim Promovet Insitam".
+"Argent on a Mount issuant from the basement a Tiger passant proper, on a Chief Sable, a Pale Or, thereon, between two Elephants heads coupled of the field, a lotus flower leaved and slipped of the third, together with this motto Doctrina Vim Promovet Insitam".

 The coat of arms is shown in the following tints.